Unity-Technologies/com.unity.toonshader/com.unity.toonshader/Documentation~/Shader-Settings.md

 |  Off  |  Disables culling - all faces are drawn.
 Used for special effects. |

 ### Auto Render Queue
-When Auto Render Queue is enabled, rendering order is determined by system automatically.
+When enabled, rendering order is determined by system automatically.

 ### Render Queue
 Rendering order in the scene.

+### Transparency
+Enables different modes that allow the simulation of a variety of transparent objects.